leoli51/ScriptsOnStartService/README.md

-# TelegramBotService
+# ScriptsOnStartService

-A systemd service to run telegram bots at startup.
-And actually any script.
+A systemd service to run scripts at startup.

 ## Installation